RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 To fix an error message, follow these steps:

 1. In Mendix Studio, go to the header bar and click **Checks**.
-The error messages displays in the bottom pane.
+The error messages display in the bottom pane.

 ![](https://github.com/RaviBasagonda/mendix/blob/main/docs/images/7/error-messages.gif?raw=true)

-2. Read the error message, identify the document and element to understand the error.
+2. Read an error message, identify the document and element to understand the error.

-3. Click the error message to locate it.
+3. Select an error message to locate it.

-Now that all the UI pages, user interaction elements are configured, and the error messages have been fixed, your [Tracker](https://tw1020-sandbox.mxapps.io/index.html) app is ready for previewing and publishing.
+Now that all the UI pages, user interaction and input elements are configured, and the error messages have been fixed, your [Tracker](https://tw1020-sandbox.mxapps.io/index.html) app is ready for previewing and publishing.